 As with the visas above, there are a number of different types of Residence Permits.
 While for shorter stays, choosing the type of German visa often depends on the country you’re from and your reason for traveling, choosing the right Residence Permit depends on a number of additional criteria – such as your profession, your salary, where you studied, etc.

 There are different types of Residence Permits to choose from.
-The 5 main types are:
+The most common ones are:

-Germany EU Blue Card - residence permits for qualified professionals with job offers in Germany for more than EUR 56,800 (in 2021).
-EU Blue Card allows you to relocate within the EU after a given period of time.
+• Germany EU Blue Card - residence permits for qualified professionals with job offers in Germany for more than EUR 48.300 Euro (in 2025) and a University degree that is equal to a German one.
+Also, IT specialists can also receive a blue card, already with a salary threshold of 43.759 Euro (in 2025).

-Germany Permanent Settlement Permit (Niederlassungserlaubnis) - allows you to live and work in Germany as long as you need, but requires additional approvals in terms of time lived in Germany, language proficiency, etc. You can receive a Permanent Settlement Permit after 21-33 months if you have an EU Blue Card and 5 years if you have a Temporary Residence Permit.
+• Germany Permanent Settlement Permit (Niederlassungserlaubnis) - allows you to live and work in Germany for a longer time-frame, but requires additional approvals in terms of time lived in Germany, language proficiency, etc. You can receive a Permanent Settlement Permit after 21-27 months if you have an EU Blue Card.

 The two more common Residence Permits are the Temporary Residence Permit and the Germany EU Blue Card (sometimes called German Blue Card, sometimes called EU Blue Card, and sometimes just called Blue Card).
-The main differences between the two lie in the rights for your spouse to work in Germany, the right to work in another EU state, and, since the Blue Card is focused on specialized knowledge, a governmental “double-check” to make sure there are no German workers qualified to do the job.
 Learn more about the German Residence Permit vs. Blue Card here.